bartrail/telekom-bsp-autologin/README.md

 - `yarn cypress:run` to start the "test"

 If you want to repeatedly perform this test, simply add [encrypted repository secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) named `CYPRESS_USERNAME` and `CYPRESS_PASSWORD` - these are safe and can not be viewed from outside.
-Now schedule the github action to run once every week ;-)
+GitHub Actions should run then every sunday at 00:00 automatically ;-)

 ### Note